-Table 5-3: Existing Saf ety and Health Programs Program Description Walk Carroll (The Partnership for a Healthier Carroll County) Walk Carroll is a long-term walking and exercise program that provides regular, accessible physical activity opportunities for anyone who lives, works, or plays in Carroll County."
-CXXV Walk Carroll Putyour heart and sole hito it.
+Table 5-3: Existing Safe tu and Health Programs Program Description Walk Carroll (The Partnership for a Healthier Carroll County) Walk Carroll is a long-term walking and exercise program that provides regular, accessible physical activity opportunities for anyone who lives, works, or plays in Carroll County." ^{cxxiv} Walk Walk Duryour hear and sole into it.
 Walkable Carroll (The Partnership for a Healthier Carroll County) This program promotes downtown walking by posting signs that highlight the distance in minutes to downtown destinations.
 IT IS AN 8 MINUTE WALK TO OUR HISTORIC SCHOOL- HOUSE TryVent (The Partnership for a Healthier Carroll County) This program, encourages those community members age 60 and above to walk and exercise.
-Stay strong, Live long, Play on Stay Strong (The Partnership for a Healthier Carroll County) A video series that highlights exercise and nutrition for specific populations.
-The Partnership Jor a Healther Carroll County Safe Kids Carroll County (Carroll County Health Department) Safe Kids Worldwide is a nonprofit organization working to help families and communities keep kids safe from injuries.
+TryVent Stay strong.
+Live long.
+Play on.
+Stay Strong (The Partnership for a Healthier Carroll County) A video series that highlights exercise and nutrition for specific populations.
+The Partnership for a Healthier Carroll County Safe Kids Carroll County (Carroll County Health Department) Safe Kids Worldwide is a nonprofit organization working to help families and communities keep kids safe from injuries.
 The initiatives in Carroll include Bike Rodeos, Health Fairs/Outreach, Bike Helmets, and School Bus Safety Day (includes bike-ped).
 SAFE K:DS CARROLL COUNTY